 Talk to your wedding planner or venue coordinator for pro lighting designer recommendations.
-When getting a quote or interviewing lighting designers, be sure to ask if labor and delivery is included in the price quote.
-Don’t forget to ask for images of weddings they’ve done so you can see their work in action!
+When getting a quote or interviewing lighting designers, be sure to ask if labor and delivery is included in the price quote, so you’re not left with any unexpected expenses.

 Questions To Ask Your Lighting Designer And Venue

-It’s important to do a walk-through of your wedding venue with your lighting designer so they can understand the needs for your specific space.
+It’s important to do a walk-through of your wedding venue with your lighting designer so they can understand the needs of your specific space.
 Try to schedule your walkthrough around the same time as your event so you can get a sense of what the lighting is going to be like on your wedding day.